boxcycler/centos-puppet/README.md

 # centos-puppet
-Puppet files used to build CentOS machines
+Top-level puppet file used to build CentOS machines